steemit/devportal/_tutorials-javascript/blog_feed.md

 In this tutorials we will build simple webapp or blog for particular user on Steem blockchain using simple HTML and Javascript.

-Using the steem-js library, process is super easy, fetch user blog posts from blockchain and style them accordingly.
+Using the [dsteem](https://github.com/jnordberg/dsteem) library, process is super easy, fetch user blog posts from blockchain and style them accordingly.

-By default the steem-js library connects to steemit.com's public Steem nodes.
+By default the `dsteem` library connects to steemit.com's public Steem nodes.
 To kickstart development this is entirely acceptable.
 If your STEEM app turns into a larger project and maybe even a full-fledged site you may want to consider running your own nodes.
-If you want to use different Steem nodes, it can be specified with steem-js but it's left out for this simple example.
+If you want to use different Steem nodes, it can be specified with `dsteem` but it's left out for this simple example.

 #### Getting Started ####